Learning Failure-Inducing Models for Testing Software-Defined Networks: Evaluation

 \textbf{External validity.} The main concern regarding external validity is the possibility that our results may not generalize to different contexts.
 In our experiments, we applied \FRAM to several SDNs and two actively maintained SDN controllers, i.e., ONOS and RYU.
 We ensured that our synthetic SDN-systems, consisting of five networks with 1, 3, 5, 7, and 9 switches, controlled by either ONOS or RYU, are representative of existing SDN studies and real-world SDN-systems (e.g., emergency management systems~\cite{ShinNSB0Z20}).
 Further, the SDN-systems used in our experiments are more complex and larger than those previously used to assess DELTA and BEADS, which contain at most three switches.
 In general, the performance of SDN fuzzing techniques, such as \FRAM, DELTA, and BEADS, is not correlated with the size of SDN, as these techniques sniff and modify a control message passing through the control channel between the SDN switches and the controller.
 Specifically, sniffing a network interface and fuzzing a network packet that passes through the interface does not depend on the size of an SDN-system.
 To evaluate \FRAM in a realistic setting, we used actual SDN controllers and switch software while emulating only the physical networks, including links, host devices, and switch devices.

+The prototype implementation of \FRAM supports OpenFlow, which is a de facto standard SDN protocol used in many SDN-systems~\cite{Lee2017:DELTA, Jero2017:BEADS, ShuklaSSCZF20, Canini2012:NICE, LiWYYSWZ19, LeeWKYPS20}.
+As a result, we were able to apply \FRAM to actual SDN controllers (i.e., ONOS and RYU) and compare it with existing tools (i.e., DELTA and BEADS), given their support for OpenFlow.
+To apply \FRAM to SDN-systems that employ other SDN protocols, such as Cisco OpFlex~\cite{OpFlexSpec} and ForCES~\cite{ForCESSpec}, one must adapt the sniffing and injecting steps of \FRAM (see Figure~\ref{fig:fuzzing flow}) to correctly decode and encode control messages, respectively.
+However, this adaptation does not affect the fuzzing, learning, and planning steps of \FRAM.
+We therefore expect that, while the adaptation requires engineering effort to update the sniffing and injecting steps, it does not impact \FRAM's performance.

 \FRAM is developed to be generally applicable to any SDN-system.
 Our evaluation package and the \FRAM tool are available online~\cite{Artifacts} to (1)~facilitate reproducibility of our experiments and (2)~enable researchers and practitioners to use and adapt \FRAM.
-Nevertheless, further case studies in other contexts, including industry SDN-systems, as well as user studies involving practitioners remain necessary to further investigate the generalizability of our results.
+Nevertheless, further case studies in other contexts, including industry SDN-systems that employ different SDN protocols, as well as user studies involving practitioners, remain necessary to further investigate the generalizability of our results.

 \textbf{Limitations.} \FRAM requires users to provide a test procedure (e.g., pairwise ping test) and select a control message (e.g., packet\_in) to be fuzzed.
 These design choices enable \FRAM to generate failure-inducing messages and models within reasonable time budgets (e.g., 4 days for ONOS and 2 days for RYU).
 Automatically exploring possible use scenarios (i.e., test procedures) and sequences of messages, while accounting for state changes in the SDN controller, can help engineers reduce their manual efforts in testing (e.g., providing test procedures and selecting a message to be fuzzed).
 However, efficiently and effectively exploring such spaces is a hard problem that requires further research.
 Given its promising results, we believe that \FRAM is nevertheless a practical solution and serves as a solid foundation for researchers and practitioners to further enhance automation in testing SDN controllers.